8 Tuesday evenings from 19.30 to 21.30

 Several Belgian health insurances cover part of the mindfulness course.
 Please get in touch with your health insurance to find out about the procedure to get a refund.

 Registration for the 8-week mindfulness course on Tuesdays

-Please read below how to register for the 8-week mindfulness course on Tuesdays.
+Please fill out the form below in order to register for the 8-week mindfulness course on Tuesday evenings.

-Your answers to the questions are important for the trainers to be able to admit you to the course.
+Your answers to these questions are important for the trainer to be able to admit you to the course.

 The information you provide will be treated confidentially and will never be shared with third parties.

 We will get in touch with you if we have any questions, so please provide the phone number on which we can most easily reach you.

 Important information: In order to start the mindfulness course it is important that you are in good physical and mental health.
 Especially if you are suffering from acute depression or burn-out, we recommend you to postpone the course until you feel better.
 If you have professional support from a doctor or psychotherapist, you may wish to consult them first and discuss your ability to participate in the course.
 The trainers of Brussels Mindfulness are happy to discuss this with you on the phone; however, we cannot take any responsibility for your decision to participate in the course or not.